-Materials: Hand blown crystal Murano glass.
+Materials: Hand blown crystal Murano glass in a bell form.
 Clear blue on the outside, white on the inside (incamiciato).

 Cord Length: 80 cm / 31.49”

 Electricity: 1 light bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but preferably a white/opaque light bulb.

 Period: 1950s, 1960s – Mid-Century Modern.